2023 Solar Incentives Guide for Warren, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
-In most cases, a certain (small) threshold of energy production must be met before your solar system can earn SRECs or other performance-based incentives.
-Incentives like these are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+Generally, you must meet a certain (small) threshold of energy production before your solar system can earn SRECs or other performance-based incentives.
+SRECs and similar incentives are normally handled by your state government.

 - Tax Credits: Tax credits decrease, dollar-for-dollar, the amount of income tax you owe the government.
 Tax credits are different from tax deductions.